tutek1/DTLabs/09_Audio/lab09.md

 1. **Add** an `AudioStreamPlayer3D` node as a child of the `PuzzleSection`
 2. **Set** the `Stream` property to `beep_boop_ambient.wav`
-3. **Set** the `Autoplay` property to `On`, which makes the sound automatically play on starting the game
+3. **Set** the `Autoplay` property to `On`, which makes the sound automatically play when starting the game
 4. **Set** the `Bus` to `Ambient`

 #### Distance Attenuation
-The attenuation of sound over distances is an important effect that makes sounds believable.
+The attenuation of sound over distances is a significant effect that makes sounds believable.
 To set how the sound is attenuated with distance, the `AudioStreamPlayer3D` node offers these parameters:
 - `Attenuation Mode` - changes the way the audio gets quieter with distance (linear, quadratic, logarithmic)
 - `Unit Size` - factor of the attenuation, higher values make the sound hearable over larger distances
 - `Max Distance` - works in tandem with `Attenuation Mode`, sets the maximum distance the sound can be heard from, and linearly makes the sound quieter